jxnasxng/finalProject2/README.md

 # API

 I used the Spotify API for this app.
+The endpoints I used are:
+- **POST https://accounts.spotify.com/api/token** to fetch an access token using my client ID and secret.
+- **GET https://api.spotify.com/v1/search** to search for albums by query

 # Features